Punta Gorda · Toledo District · Belize

 For groups that want to experience Belize the way locals live it — not the way tourists see it.

 Renting the whole compound for your crew.
-Up to 26 people, spread out across pods, private rooms, and the rooftop.
+Up to 25 people, spread out across pods, bunk room, private rooms, and the rooftop.

 The Compound